 Mr. Moultrie: So many.
 Some of my early inspirations were people in my community and family members.
 My sister used to dance when she was young.
 I used to watch her in local talent shows.
 I was always inspired by her.
 Most of my inspiration came through outreach in the schools.
 We went to see companies like The Alvin Ailey American Dance Theater, NYC Ballet, Dance Theatre of Harlem.
 Dwight Rhoden’s choreography was a huge inspiration once I got to high school.

 Dance Mogul: Were your parents exposing you to this stuff or was it something that you were going out on your own and seeking?

 Mr. Moultrie: It was teachers.
 That’s why I think it’s so important to teach and give back.
-It was a third grade teacher, Ms. Gwendolyn McLoud, at PS 144 in Harlem.
+It was a third-grade teacher, Ms. Gwendolyn McLoud, at PS 144 in Harlem.
 She would produce and direct musicals in our schools on the highest levels.
-Her choice of shows were diverse and not limiting.
+Her choice of shows was diverse and not limiting.
 We would perform productions like Hello Dolly, My Fair Lady, Lil Abner, and Bye Bye Birdie.
 She would make us watch many shows on video and she took me to see many Broadway shows.
 It was her and some other great teachers at a school in East Harlem called The Harbor Conservatory for the Performing Arts.

 Dance Mogul: Were your parents supportive of the dancing?

 Mr. Moultrie: My father passed away when I was 7 so I didn’t really know him, but my mother was very supportive.
 She was a homemaker, so she made sure everything at home was okay so I could do the things I wanted to do on the outside.

 Dance Mogul: Based upon your early childhood experiences and being exposed to those different arts, how did you develop your work ethic?
 And when did you know that you could become a professional?